does-rabbit-eat-lettuce/parking-app/README.md

 # parking-app
+Full stack app

-HTML front end and Python server code with Google Cloud as backend database for a Parking App for drivers to search for available parking space in NY
+javascript frontend and Python server code with Google Cloud as backend database

+A parking App for drivers to search for available parking space in NY and vendors to post listings